 Scanning for specific information: Us the article below to answer the following questions.
 Remember: You do not have to read the article word for word.
-Us the heading and look for key words from the questions as you scan the article.
+Use the headings and look for key words from the questions as you scan the article.

 - Who or what coined the term “UFO?”